 However, rules can be grouped into sequences called rulesets.
 With rulesets, you can limit the effect of certain rules only to selected inputs or enhance the performance of rsyslog by defining a distinct set of actions bound to a specific input.
 In other words, filter conditions that will be inevitably evaluated as false for certain types of messages can be skipped.
-With the new configuration format, the input() and ruleset() statements are reserved for this operation.
-The ruleset definition in / etc/rsyslog.conf can look as follows:
+The legacy ruleset definition in / etc/rsyslog.conf can look as follows: